Academic Integrity Ambassadors

 I applied to be an Academic Integrity Ambassador because I want to help foster a culture of Academic Integrity and help my fellow students understand the importance of Academic Integrity – i.e., why Academic Integrity is important beyond just the fear of being caught, and disciplined, by the university – Academic Integrity is more important than simply this.
 In doing so, I hope to aid in the Academic Integrity of our current and future academics.

-Tejas Nakhale, Master of Mechanical Engineering, Faculty of Sciences, Engineering and Technology
+Sanjyot Nitin Patil, Bachelor of Engineering (Honours) (Architectural and Structural), Faculty of Sciences, Engineering and Technology